00cpxxx/wine-xinput/README.md

 # wine-xinput
 XInput for Wine based on DirectInput

 In order to exercise DirectInput I implemented support for XInput.
 XInput is a very simple way to access joysticks that is supposed to superseed DirectInput, but it lacks many features and is more targeted to Xbox controllers.
-It is closer to the old WinMM joystick API where you need one single function to read joystick data without may setup necessary.
+It is closer to the old WinMM joystick API where you need one single function to read joystick data without any setup necessary.

 I did not limit the implementation to Microsoft only controllers, it will work with anything that has at least 2 axes and 8 buttons.
 It is important to understand that the mapping is always based in the Xbox controller so, as in Windows, other controllers will have messed up mapping.